Geocodio/docs/source.html.md

   * Results broken out by all genders, female, and male as well as age groups
 * Period of military service for veterans (Table #B21002)
   * Wars
-    * Gulf War (9/2001 or later), no Gulf War (8/1990 to 8/2001), no Vietnam Era
+    * Gulf War (9/2001 or later), no Gulf War (8/1990 to 8/2001), no Vietnam War
-    * Gulf War (9/2001 or later), Gulf War (8/1990 to 8/2001), no Vietnam Era
+    * Gulf War (9/2001 or later), Gulf War (8/1990 to 8/2001), no Vietnam War
-    * Gulf War (8/1990 to 8/2001), no Vietnam Era
+    * Gulf War (8/1990 to 8/2001), no Vietnam War
-    * Gulf War (8/1990 to 8/2001) and Vietnam Era
+    * Gulf War (8/1990 to 8/2001) and Vietnam War
-    * Vietnam Era, no Korean War, no World War II
+    * Vietnam War, no Korean War, no World War II
-    * Vietnam Era and Korean War, no World War II
+    * Vietnam War and Korean War, no World War II
-    * Vietnam Era and Korean War and World War II
+    * Vietnam War and Korean War and World War II
-    * Korean War, no Vietnam Era, no World War II
+    * Korean War, no Vietnam War, no World War II
-    * Korean War and World War II, no Vietnam Era
+    * Korean War and World War II, no Vietnam War
-    * World War II, no Korean War, no Vietnam Era
+    * World War II, no Korean War, no Vietnam War
-    * Between Gulf War and Vietnam Era only
+    * Between Gulf War and Vietnam War only
     * Between Korean War and World War II only
     * Pre-World War II only